Didn't Get Tickets to the Pullen Park Holiday Express? Here are 13 Other Options

 North Hills Commons, Raleigh

 Hop aboard a trackless train ride at North Hill's annual Christmas tree lighting celebration.
-This year's event will also feature snow slopes, kids crafts and activities, a bounce house, and a vendor village.
+This year's event will also feature snow slopes, kids crafts and activities, a bounce house, a vendor village and visits with Santa.
 As Santa Claus arrives at 6 p.m., the 41-foot Christmas tree will be lit amidst a joyous chorus of “Santa Claus is Coming to Town.”

 Carolina Inn, Chapel Hill